clu3/learning-js/README.md

 4. Some other characteristics
   - 2 types: named functions vs anonymous functions (a.k.a *lambda* sometimes)
-  - Every named function foo creates a *window.foo reference*
+  - Every top-level named function foo creates a *window.foo reference*.
+This is because window is like the global class
   - Arguments passed can be redundant, ie. more than the number of actuall arguments declared.